 Hardware Attacks Through Everyday Devices

-For example, a USB attack tool impersonating a legitimate Microsoft mouse can inject keystrokes, execute code, and initiate security breaches.
+For instance, a USB attack tool impersonating a legitimate Microsoft mouse can inject keystrokes, execute code, and initiate security breaches.
 Such network hardware attacks are a growing concern, emphasizing the need for improved cyber security hardware solutions to defend against increasingly sophisticated threats.

 Using an iPhone Charger as an Attack Tool

-The NinjaCable is an USB attack tool that looks exactly like a USB iPhone charger yet causes significant damage to the victim.
+The NinjaCable is a USB attack tool that looks exactly like a USB iPhone charger yet causes significant damage to the victim.
 The concept of the NinjaCable is not novel.
 Its design is based on a tool once used by the NSA called COTTONMOUTH.
 With the NinjaCable, hackers easily bypass human suspicion.
 The device functions as a regular iPhone charger as the cyber-attack (ransomware injection, data theft, etc) is carried out.
 The NinjaCable stands as a prized asset among attackers, chiefly due to its simplicity of deployment, which greatly contributes to its appeal in perpetrating hardware attacks.

 The Threat of Malicious USB Thumb Drives